Manage & Use MediaWeb PACS

 Title Bar

-3. NEW EXAMINATION: Initiates CMScan Web to capture images are captured from hardware devices
+- NEW EXAMINATION: Initiates CMScan Web to capture images that are captured from hardware devices

 Second Opinion Functions for MediaWeb PACS users